 Other factors are controllable.
 For example, correct excavator selection is important – choose the wrong excavator for your given application, and you will find it cannot perform effectively.
 This could be selecting a wheeled excavator when a tracked excavator would be more suitable or vice-versa, an excavator that is undersized or too large for the job.
 One of the most influential factors that is usually overlooked is the competence of the operator.
 A well trained, experienced and conscientious operator can make all the difference to safe operation and productivity.

 To avoid making these mistakes, always speak to an expert.
 Here at AE Faulks, we specialise in excavator hire in Birmingham, supporting the building and construction sectors across the East and West Midlands.
-Contact us today for more information if you require excavator hire or plant hire in Leicester and other areas we cover.
+Contact us today for more information if you require excavator hire or plant hire in Leicester, plant here in Lincolnshire, plant hire in Cambridgeshire, and other areas we cover.